legendum/plano/README.md

 ## Native JavaScript API (see below for a raw HTTP API)

-Plano also makes a simple API available to Node programs, like this:
+Start a Plano server from inside your JavaScript code like this:

     var Plano = require('plano'),
         plano = new Plano({addr: '0.0.0.0', port: 9999, path: './db'});